-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - (c) For full-time employees, at least forty-eight (48) hours off are to be scheduled following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 (a) Employees presently employed on permanent shifts will not be rotated without their consent except for the purposes of instructions, emergencies or when regular employees on other shifts are not available. - (b) Employees hired after March 24, 1986, may be required to rotate over three (3) shifts, as necessary.
-An employee requesting specific shifts on a permanent basis may be granted such requests when possible. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
-Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.17 The night shift shall be the first shift of the day. - 15.18 (a) Work schedules to be posted at least two (2) weeks in advance to cover a six (6) week period. - (b) The local contact person will be provided with a copy of the original posted work schedule. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (15 1⁄2) hours off between scheduled shifts unless the Employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees will not be scheduled to rotate over more than two different shifts during a week. - 15.15 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied. - 15.16 The night shift shall be the first shift of the day. - 15.17 Work schedules to be posted at least two (2) weeks in advance to cover a four (4) week period. - During each bi-weekly pay period there shall be four (4) days off of which two (2) shall be scheduled as consecutive days off.
 The Employer will endeavour to provide schedules of not more than five (5) consecutive days.
-In any event, schedules will not provide for more than seven (7) consecutive days. - 15.20 (a) All regular part-time employees shall be scheduled up to four (4) shifts bi-weekly based on availability and seniority.
-Any additional shifts offered will be based on their availability and seniority before any casual part-time employees are utilized.
-Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offered such work.
+In any event, schedules will not provide for more than seven (7) consecutive days. - 15.19 (a) The Employer agrees to schedule part-time employees to work the days off of a full-time employee (buddy system). - (b) When extra tours become available, due to vacations, illness, leave of absence, etc. prior to the posting of the schedule, they will be offered to the buddy part-time employees.